 Banking Clients are Doing Things Differently, and for Different Reasons

-There is no one-size-fits-all for all banking clients.
-Clients who are more receptive to digital services or a combination of both digital and face-to-face services are doing things differently, and for different reasons, including:
+There is no one-size-fits-all solution for all banking customers.
+Customers who are more receptive to digital services or a combination of both digital and face-to-face services are doing things differently, and for different reasons, including:

 - Generational differences.
 Baby boomers and millennial clients have different expectations and needs.
-Younger clients want to be able to interact with their bank the way they want and when they want.
+Younger customers want to be able to interact with their bank the way they want and when they want.

 - Financial empowerment.
 Banking clients want to feel secure and in control of their financial decisions.
 They want to be recognized and treated as individuals and not just another account number.